Dynmi/AlexNet/readme.md

 ## Oh, Why the training does not work?

-This project is an unofficial implemention of AlexNet-7, using C Program Language Without Any 3rd Library, according to the paper "ImageNet Classification with Deep Convolutional Neural Networks" by Alex Krizhevsky,et al.
+This project is an unofficial implemention of AlexNet, using C Program Language Without Any 3rd Library, according to the paper "ImageNet Classification with Deep Convolutional Neural Networks" by Alex Krizhevsky,et al.

 ## Original AlexNet Details

-- ~~Gaussian Initialization(mean=0,stddv=0.01)~~ XavierInitialization for all $w$s
-- OneInitialization for all $b$s
-- ReLU
-- Dropout in the first two FC layers
-- Data Augmentation: generating image translations & horizontal reflections
-- ~~Local Response Normalization~~ Here I use Batch-Norm instead of LR-Norm
-- Overlapping Pooling
-- MomentumSGD
-- CrossEntropy Loss
-- CUDA / 2 GPU / Training
+> divide the learning rate by 10 when the validation error rate stopped improving with the current learning rate.
+The learning rate was initialized at 0.01 and reduced three times prior to termination.
+We trained the network for roughly 90 cycles through the training set of 1.2 million images.

 ## Todo List

 - [x]  **alexnet_backward**

+- [ ]  **img2col conv**

 - [ ]  **Full test**